 Car Title Loans are ideal for individuals who are going through a tough financial situation.
 Especially if you don’t have the credit score to access other lending options.
 If you can’t get the money you need to take care of your emergency from the bank, then you can get it by using your car as collateral.

-Imagine if you were forced to sell your car in order to pay off a debt or cover an emergency situation.
+Imagine if you were forced to sell your car to pay off a debt or cover an emergency.
 The problem is that, once you’ve covered the expense, you are still left with no money and no means of transportation.
 With a title loan, you get the money you need, you cover your expense, you can pay back the loan month by month, and you still have your car.

-Many title loans have a more limited repayment period than personal loans offered by banks.
+Many pink slip loans have a more limited repayment period than personal loans offered by banks.
 Sometimes lenders have six-month repayment terms.
-However, TFC Title Loans customizes your loan to fit your individual needs.
+However, we have locations close to you and we can customizes your loan to fit your individual needs.
 We have longer repayment periods with more affordable monthly payments.

 Even with that limitation, these loans are still an idea for those situations where you need to pay off an expense immediately.
 A title loan can meet your needs more quickly than other options would be able to.

 Everything has a price.
 While these loans are still accessible to those with less-than-perfect credit scores, the price can come in the form of interest rates that are higher than market values.

 Additionally, the interest can be incrementally increased depending on the number of months the payments are deferred.
 However, this disadvantage can be controlled if you chose to pay off the loan early.
 If you make several prepayments, you can avoid the accruement of interest.

 The maximum amount of the loan is limited by the value of your car.
 So, if your car doesn’t have a very high current market value then you will not get a very high loan amount.
 Since the vehicle is the only guarantee that you will repay the loan they can’t lend you more than the value of your vehicle.
 Make sure that your car equals, or exceeds, the total value of the loan amount plus interest.